ssteiger/nft-hierarchy-membership-dao/README.md

 NOTE: Most wallets and NFT websites only fetch the image of a NFT at mint time (listening for mint events) and require manual interaction to update cached images.

-This means that with this strategy, the membership level representation may not be correct/up-to-date across all plattforms at all times.
+This means that with this strategy, the membership level representation may not be correct/up-to-date across all platforms at all times.

 An example smart contract implementation can be found [here](./packages/hardhat/contracts/DAOMembershipToken.sol).